tobiste/ptrotR/README.md

 ## Installation

-The most recent development version  of PlateTectonicStressR is available from Github and can be installed on your system as follows:
+The most recent development version  of ptrotR is available from Github and can be installed on your system as follows:

 ```
-remotes::install_github('tobiste/PlateTectonicMotionR')
+remotes::install_github('tobiste/ptrotR')
-library('PlateTectonicMotionR')
+library('ptrotR')
 ```

 ## Author